-The Evolution of Microsoft’s Hiring Process from an ex-Microsoft Recruiter
+The evolution of Microsoft's hiring process from an ex-Microsoft hiring manager

 We sat down with Carrus Coach Carlos Hattix, who has prior experience as a recruiter not only at Microsoft but also at Amazon and Uber.
 We’ve asked his take on what to expect when it comes to interviewing at Microsoft, so read on to learn insights!